 alternative

-Bih Joan Ndeh
+Dr. Bih Joan Ndeh

-M.Sc., University of Bamenda, Cameroon
+PhD Holder, The University of Bamenda, Cameroon

 Contact:

-Joan received funding from the British Society for Plant Pathology (BSPP) Covid-19 fund in 2022, an Idea Wild equipment grant for Conservation projects in 2022, and a British Society for Plant Pathology Junior Research fellowship grant to do part of her research at the University of Pretoria, South Africa in 2023.
-Joan has won travel grants to attend conferences at the International Congress for Conservation Biology (ICCB2023) in Kigali, Rwanda, in 2023 and the 2nd International Conference on Biodiversity Conservation in the Congo basin in Kisangani in the DRC Congo (2023).
+Joan received funding from the British Society for Plant Pathology (BSPP) Covid-19 fund in 2022, an Idea Wild equipment grant for conservation projects in 2022, and a BSPP Junior Research Fellowship to conduct part of her research at the Forestry and Agricultural Biotechnology Institute (FABI), University of Pretoria, South Africa, in 2023.

 FEATURED IN